Pin it

 - Rich vegetable broth: For flavorful rehydration

-- Naturally fermented soy sauce
+- Complex sauce:- Naturally fermented soy sauce

 - Traditional rice vinegar